Am I good enough

 This will quickly resolve the vague feeling of not being good enough because you are not comparing yourself with the wrong role models (e.g., professors and academic star scientists).

-In conclusion, if you have the feeling that you are not good enough for an academic career, you likely suffer from a lack of clarity.
+In conclusion, if you feel you are not good enough for an academic career, you likely lack clarity.
 Either you have not decided which career path you want or have no clear idea of what is necessary to qualify for an academic position.
+As a result, you will develop the feeling “I am good at science” – because you know what you are doing.

 * * *